icopy-site/awesome/docs/awesome/awesome-cassandra.md

 - [Monitoring Cassandra: Don't Miss a Thing (Alain Rodriguez, The Last Pickle) | C* Summit 2016](https://www.youtube.com/watch?v=Q9AAR4UQzMk) - Talk given by Alain Rodriguez, Consultant at The Last Pickle, discussing what to monitor in Cassandra, how, and why.
 - [Tuning the Spark Cassandra Connector](https://www.youtube.com/watch?v=cKIHRD6kUOc&feature=youtu.be) - Great talk by Russell Spitzer maintainer of the Spark Cassandra connector.
 - [Cassandra.Lunch](https://github.com/Anant/Cassandra.Lunch) - Collection of all past Cassandra.Lunch webinars including videos, slides, and Blog posts surrounding all topics Cassandra.
+- [Working with .NET and Cassandra/DataStax Enterprise](https://www.youtube.com/watch?v=7W1tOmfREnw) - Getting a C# .NET core application started to work against a Cassandra or DSE database.

 ### Slides